Table of Contents

-Keyword Difficulty (KD): The level of difficulty to rank as the first page on Google for a given keyword.
+Keyword Difficulty (KD): The level of difficulty to rank on the first page on Google for a given keyword.

 Parent Topic: The umbrella topic that a keyword falls under.

-Traffic Potential: The traffic quantity you would receive if your AR was 1.
+Traffic Potential: The traffic quantity you would receive if your AR were 1.